xi/xspf2m3u/README.rst

-xspf2m3u - simple XSPF to M3U conversion
+xspf2m3u - simple XSPF to M3U conversion (and back)

 Playlists tend to break whenever you reorder your music collection.
 The `XSPF <http://www.xspf.org/xspf-v1.html>`_ format allows to specify songs by